We Are Lice Removal Specialists and We Care About You!

 Karen Sokoloff has been in the lice treatment field for over 10 years.
 Karen has also given many presentations on the subject of lice treatment protocols to medical and school professionals as well as to parents and children and has extensive field experience successfully treating families.
 Before joining the lice treatment profession, Karen wrote extensively on the pharmaceutical industry as a marketing consultant.
 She had concerns about the safety and efficacy of chemical treatments and is a committed advocate of chemical-free lice treatment services used by technicians with LiceDoctors.
 Karen is the mother of three adult children and is proud to be an owner of a company that has helped so many families safely and effectively.

 Dr. Stephen Beck is LiceDoctors’ on-staff medical director.
-He is a renowned physician and has over 30 years of experience as a board-certified Internist.
-Dr. Beck became interested in head lice when his wife, Wendy, saw a need for professional head lice services over 20 years ago.
+He is a renowned physician and has over 35 years of experience as a board-certified Internist.
+Dr. Beck became interested in head lice when he realized that chemical treatments did not eradicate head lice on his patients.
 He conducted extensive research on the life cycle of head lice and emphasizes that lice treatments are most effective when the 3 stages of head lice (nit, nymph, and adult) are addressed and eliminated.
 As a physician and a father, Dr. Beck is committed to ensuring that families with head lice are treated thoroughly and safely.

 LiceDoctors Values Community

-We know that when people are in close contact to each other, if one person has head lice, it easily spreads to others.
+When people are in close contact to each other, if one person has head lice, it easily spread to others.
 Families in shelters may be at higher risk due to their proximity to others.
 At LiceDoctors, we advise shelters on safe treatments and we contribute financially to shelters that house women and children who are victims of domestic violence.